Misao Fujimura

 Misao Fujimura (藤村 操, Fujimura Misao) was a Japanese philosophy student and poet, largely remembered due to his farewell poem.

 Biography

 Fujimura was born in Hokkaidō.
 His grandfather was a former samurai of the Morioka Domain, and his father relocated to Hokkaidō after the Meiji Restoration as a director of the forerunner of Hokkaido Bank.
-Fujimura graduated from middle school in Sapporo, and then relocated to Tokyo where he attended a preparatory school for entry into Tokyo Imperial University.
+Fujimura graduated from middle school in Sapporo.